MockingbirdME/MockingbirdME.github.io/_portfolio/blocipedia.md

 title: Blocipedia
 thumbnail-path: "img/blocipedia.png"
 short-description: Build a production quality SaaS app that allows users to create their own wikis.
-quote: Figuring out how to implement the has_many to has_many relationship for collaborators and private wikis was a particular challenge
+quote: " \"Figuring out how to implement the has_many to has_many relationship for collaborators and private wikis was a particular challenge\""

 ---